JulianBierbaum/license-plate-system/docs/index.md

-# Welcome to the License Plate Recognition System
+# License Plate Recognition System Documentation

 This documentation provides a comprehensive overview of the License Plate Recognition System, developed for Zotter Schokoladen GmbH.